Jahan08/Machine-Learning-Modeling-for-Estrogen-Receptor-alpha-inhibitory-compounds/README.md

 Model --> Build structural model of protein structure (homology modeling for protein) and build predictive models using retrospective data
 Integrate and curate --> combine heterogeneous data sources, redundancy

+Computational Bilogy --> Applies computational techniques to understand bilogy Bioinformatics --> Involves the devlopment of algorithms and tools to analyze and solve bilogical data

+Bioinformatics Tools --> databases, softwares, webservers that allow users to retrieve , analyze and gain insights from bilogical data